pmanzoni/phdunimed/openthread.md

 * Begins with fe80 = link-local

 :::danger
-2. Indica la dirección link-local de tu dispositivo.

-Apunta el resultado en el documento a entregar.
+2. Indicate the link-local address of your device

 :::